-Money given to this project will be used to purchase mosquito nets that will be handed out to families within the community of matola, and surrounding areas.
+Money given to this project was used to purchase mosquito nets that were handed out to families within the community of matola, and surrounding areas.

 Project Moz is a registered charity No. 1135209.
 Registered address: PO Box 471, Tunbridge Wells, Kent, TN2 9QE

 Copyright © 2010 Project Moz.
 All rights reserved,

 Whilst we no longer run these as individual projects now, these are incorporated in funds sent to All Nations (for the food parcels) and Masana (for the mosquito nets) when we receive donations towards either of these causes.
 It is possible to buy a 'virtual gift' gift card from the 'Gift Cards' tab, should you wish to support this project.

 The Life Straws continue to be given to families in need and may form part of the Masana reintegration package given to boys returning home from a life on the streets.
 We will continue to support with the purchase of further Life Straws as and when required.

 In 2019 we took on the task of fundraising for 'LifeStraws' in order to be able to provide equipment to help individuals be able to access clean water.
 These straws take out almost all impurities from water that would otherwise be unfit for human consumption (see www.lifestraw.com for more information).
 We were able to send out 60 units of these, as well as a community water filter to support the Masana house.